h3abionet/h3agwas/formatdata/README.md

 * singularity / dockers image : no test yet

 ### what script done :
-* initial data a gwas format
+* initial data of gwas format transform in other files
 * search rs on file to added new rs at each position (if not found add chro:pos)
 * added N and frequencies values if need and plink file gave
 * Change header, separator... etc